 This course is designed to be a “hybrid” learning experience, with some assignments being completed online while retaining the benefits of several in-person class meetings on campus.

-Class meetings take place on the main campus of Rochester College in Richardson Center, RAC 117 on Saturdays, 12–3 p.m., on the following dates:
+Class meetings take place on the main campus of Rochester University in Richardson Center, RAC 117 on Saturdays, 12–3 p.m., on the following dates:

-The course shell will open January 22, 2021 to students enrolled in the course.
+The course shell will open on January 21, 2022, to students enrolled in the course.

 Elements of the course include: